o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 In the Multiplayer Gem's cmake, observe that each target enables or disables these traits based on the target.
 In example, Server enables `AZ_TRAIT_SERVER` while disabling `AZ_TRAIT_CLIENT`.
 Usage of these targets will bring the macro definitions with them.

 {{< note >}}
-The following CMake example is abbreviated
+The following CMake example is abbreviated.
 {{< /note >}}

 ```cmake